webman-php/webman-manual/resource/doc/en/components/validation.md

 ])->validate();
 ```

-`afterToday` and `todayOrAfter` can conveniently express "must be after today" or "must be today or later":
+`afterToday` and `todayOrAfter` conveniently express "must be after today" or "must be today or later":

 ```php
 Validator::make($data, [